-Canada Pension Plan Death Benefit (CPP) provides a one-time payment which is based on the contributions of the deceased.
-The maximum is \$ 2,500.00 and must be applied for within 60 days.
+Canada Pension Plan Death Benefit (CPP) provides a one-time payment of \$2,500 to the estate of a deceased CPP contributor.
+Apply within 60 days from the date of death.
 Where possible, it may be wise to "sign over" the CPP lump sum death benefit to the Funeral Home/Cremation Service for easier and assured payment. www.canada.ca - search "death benefit" or 1-800-277-9914 or contact your MP's office.